-- Proof of Work (PoW) - a consensus algorithm that is essential to cryptomining and employed by Bitcoin, Litecoin, Dogecoin, etc. It ensures miners only validate a new transaction block and add it to the blockchain when network distributed nodes consensualize that the miner-provided block hash is a valid proof of work.
-PoW is a top solution to the Byzantine Generals’ Problem, which allowed for the creation of Bitcoin as a “Byzantine Fault Tolerant” system.
+PoW is a consensus algorithm that is essential to cryptomining and employed by Bitcoin, Litecoin, Dogecoin, etc. It ensures miners only validate a new transaction block and add it to the blockchain when network distributed nodes consensualize the miner-provided block hash as a valid proof of work.
+PoW is a top solution to the Byzantine Generals’ Problem, which made for the creation of Bitcoin as a “Byzantine Fault Tolerant” system.

 Other consensus formats include:

 - Delegated Proof-of-Stake (DPoS) – allows token holders vote to elect delegates to validate tokens on their behalf